CalConnect/DEVGUIDE/FreeBusyAvailability.md

   2. Select a time when enough attendees are free
   3. Send an invitation to the attendees
   4. Get some responses back
-  5. Call, email or otherwise harrass the attendees that didn't answer
+  5. Call, email or otherwise harass the attendees that didn't answer
   6. Pick another time and repeat.

 This approach to putting together a meeting has been shown to be inordinately expensive.
 Numbers between 18 and 21 work hours have been reported for moderately sized meetings.
 This was the incentive behind our collaboration with Boeing on the FreeBusy aggregator project.
 (More on that [below.](#Aggregator))